 Target’s asset protection and security specialists are responsible for theft prevention and recovery of Target merchandise and equipment.
-The team designs their processes to ensure the safety of employees and customers.
+The team designs its processes to ensure the safety of employees and customers.
 Target stores also use security cameras and work closely with the local police in an effort to prevent shoplifting.
-For more information on the Target loss prevention policy, see below.

 Target Loss Prevention Policy